 - Butter - Binds together the gingerbread crust

 - Cream Cheese - Provides the foundation.
-Always use the brick-style cream cheese.
+Always use room-temperature brick-style cream cheese.

 - Eggs - Provides richness and adds structure.